philipwalton/blog/_posts/2013-01-09-what-no-one-told-you-about-z-index.markdown

 Groups of elements with a common parent that move forward or backward together in the stacking order make up what is known as a stacking context.
 A full understanding of stacking contexts is key to really grasping how z-index and the stacking order work.

 Every stacking context has a single HTML element as its root element.
 When a new stacking context is formed on an element, that stacking context confines all of its child elements to a particular place in the stacking order.
-That means that if an element is contained in a stacking context at the bottom of the stacking order, there is no way to get it to appear in front of an element in a different stacking context higher in the stacking order, even with a z-index of a billion!
+That means that if an element is contained in a stacking context at the bottom of the stacking order, there is no way to get it to appear in front of another element in a different stacking context that is higher in the stacking order, even with a z-index of a billion!

 New stacking contexts can be formed on an element in one of three ways: